magic-note.ai — guide — 120×42

 How MCP servers work

-Each MCP server is a separate process that Magic Note launches via stdio transport.
-Server processes are started when you connect and stopped (SIGTERM → SIGKILL after 5s) when you disconnect.
-Server config lives in ~/.config/magic-office/mcp.toml.
+Each MCP server is a separate process Magic Note launches via stdio transport.
+Server processes start when you connect and stop (SIGTERM → SIGKILL after 5s) when you disconnect.
+Config lives in ~/.config/magic-office/mcp.toml.

-Before any message is sent to Claude, the Privacy Filter scans it and strips sensitive data — on your Mac, before it leaves.
-Nothing sensitive reaches Anthropic's servers.
+Before any message is sent to your provider, the Privacy Filter scans it and strips sensitive data — on your Mac, before it leaves.
+Nothing sensitive reaches the provider.

 What gets stripped